The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Rotating Proxies

-There are Free Proxies even though we do not recommend them.
-They might work for testing but are not reliable.
+There are free proxies, even though we don't recommend them.
+They might work for testing but aren't reliable.
 We can use some of those for testing, as we'll see in some examples.

 Now we have a different IP, and our home connection is safe and sound.
 Good.
 But what if they block the proxy's IP?
-We are back to the initial position.
+We're back to the initial position.

 We won't go into detail about free proxies.
 Just use the next one on the list.
 Change them frequently since their lifespan is usually short.

-Paid proxy services, on the other hand, offer IP Rotation.
+Paid proxy services, on the other hand, offer IP rotation.
 Our service would work the same, but the website would see a different IP.
 In some cases, they rotate for every request or every few minutes.
-In any case, they are much harder to ban.
+In any case, they're much harder to ban.
 And when it happens, we'll get a new IP after a short time.

 import requests